Better Data. Better Policy. Better Outcomes.

 Director of Research

-Dr. Sofis leads the data analytics, research, and product innovation at Cannabis Public Policy Consulting.
-In this world, he provides products and service for state agencies, digital technology companies, nonprofit organizations, and scientific collaborators.
-He has led the development of Regulatory Determinants of Cannabis Outcomes Survey and Cannabis Policy Simulation Lab.
+Dr. Sofis leads data analytics, research, and product innovation at CPPC, providing products and services for state agencies, digital technology companies, nonprofit organizations, and scientific collaborators.
+He has led the development of the Regulatory Determinants of Cannabis Outcomes Survey and the Cannabis Policy Simulation Lab.